tankvn/C-sharp-in-Depth/README.md

 https://www.nuget.org/packages/Microsoft.AspNet.WebApi.SelfHost/

 # Use OWIN to Self-Host ASP.NET Web API

 Host ASP.NET Web API using OWIN to self-host the Web API framework.

 Open Web Interface for .NET (OWIN) defines an abstraction between .NET web servers and web applications.
 OWIN decouples the web application from the server, which makes OWIN ideal for self-hosting a web application in your own process, outside of IIS.

+Add API controllers to the service project by creating classes inherited from `ApiController`.

+Note that:
+- Controllers in the service assembly will be loaded automatically.
+- If you want to load a controller in another assembly, you'll need to update your Startup.cs file (and read the note about loading controllers from other assemblies, above)

 ### Package & Dependencies